Ecos-platform/fmu4cpp/doc/paper/paper.md

 # Summary

-FMU4cpp is a CMake template repository that acts as a framework for creating Functional Mockup Units (FMUs) compatible with the Functional Mockup Interface (FMI) standard [@blochwitz2011functional] in idiomatic C++.
+FMU4cpp is a GitHub template repository that acts as a framework for creating Functional Mockup Units (FMUs) compatible with the Functional Mockup Interface (FMI) standard [@blochwitz2011functional] in idiomatic C++.
 The FMI is an open standard for model exchange and co-simulation of dynamic systems.
 Currently, version 2.0 for Co-simulation [@blochwitz2012functional] is supported.